-Staff has added a new Section 2-710, IT District - Use Regulations that govern the land uses that are allowed in the IT District as a permitted use, conditionally permitted use, through an administrative review process or as a temporary use requiring administrative review.
-Changes are also proposed to Section 2-728, 2-730, 2-732, 2-734, 2-736 and 2-738 so that development regulations for the new IT District are included.
-No other changes to Article 7 are proposed.
+Staff proposes to add a new Section 2-710, IT District Use Regulations that govern the land uses that are allowed in the IT District as a permitted use, conditionally permitted use, through an administrative review process or as a temporary use requiring administrative review.
+Changes are also proposed throughout Article 7 development regulations to ensure that these regulations also apply to the new IT District.